FACULTY AND GUEST ARTISTS

 2025 Faculty

-Joana has been Artist Associate at Williams College since 2007, and in the fall of 2022 became Adjunct Professor and Coordinator of Chamber Music at Montclair State University, and Instructor at Bennington College.
-From 2017 to 2022, she was Assistant Professor of Violin and Director of String Activities at the University of Indianapolis.
+Joana serves as Artist Associate at Williams College and Violin Instructor at Bennington College.
+Previously, she was Adjunct Professor and Coordinator of Chamber Music at Montclair State University’s John J. Cali School of Music, and Assistant Professor of Violin and Director of String Activities at the University of Indianapolis.

 As a soloist, Joana has been featured with the Metropolitan, Rockaway, Danbury, and Berkshire symphonies, Adelphi Chamber Orchestra, Harlem Chamber Players, Manchester Festival Orchestra, Yonkers Philharmonic, and under the baton of Raymond Leppard with the University of Indianapolis Gala Orchestra.
-She is principal second violinist of the Berkshire Symphony Orchestra since 2007 and has appeared as a guest concertmaster of the Carmel Symphony, Indianapolis Chamber Orchestra and Louisiana Philharmonic.
-In the fall of 2024 Joana was concertmaster and soloist of Viva Bach Festival in Peterborough, New Hampshire.
+She is principal second violinist of the Berkshire Symphony Orchestra and has appeared as a guest concertmaster of the Carmel Symphony, Indianapolis Chamber Orchestra, Louisiana Philharmonic and Viva Bach Festival.
 Joana has been member of Amsterdam Sinfonietta, Amsterdam Bach Consort, Brooklyn Philharmonic and New Haven Symphony.

-At the podium, Ari’s past resident and guest conducting positions have included the Adelphi Chamber Orchestra, Metropolitan Symphony, Bergen and Yonkers Philharmonics, Antara Ensemble, Manchester Chamber Orchestra, Harlem Chamber Players, Sage City Symphony, and recording sessions with Dance Theater of Harlem.
-From 2017 to 2022, he was conductor of the University of Indianapolis (UIndy) Chamber Orchestra, and chamber music coach.
-He attended pre-college at Manhattan School of Music and went on to receive bachelor’s and master’s degrees at SUNY Purchase Conservatory and University of Illinois at Urbana-Champaign.
-Ari was a scholarship student at Yale University’s master’s program, where he studied viola with Jessie Levine and chamber music with members of the Tokyo String Quartet.
-He plays a viola made in 2000 by Geoffrey Ovington.
+Ariel attended pre-college at the Manhattan School of Music and went on to receive Bachelor’s and Master’s degrees at SUNY Purchase and University of Illinois Urbana-Champaign.
+He was a scholarship student at Yale University’s master’s program, where he studied viola with Jesse Levine and chamber music with members of the Tokyo String Quartet.
+Ari plays a viola made in 2000 by Geoffrey Ovington.

 Heather has performed as a soloist with various orchestras in Boston, Milwaukee, Washington DC, Danbury, CT and Manchester, VT.
 She has performed as visiting concertmaster for the Greenwich Symphony Orchestra and as a guest artist with the Greenwich Chamber Players.
 Other chamber music and solo collaborations include performances with Tony Arnold, Randall Hodgkinson, Marc Johnson, Robert Levin, St. Lawrence String Quartet, and Shanghai Quartet.